microsoft/WhatTheHack/049-SQLDedicatedPoolPerf/Student/Challenge-02.md

 - Deep understanding about Table Statistics
 - Understand how to identify columns to use with statistics
-- Recognize if a given query is using unnecessary data movement due to incompatible joins and how to fi
+- Recognize if a given query is using unnecessary data movement due to incompatible joins and how to fix it.

 ## Learning Resources